Skip to content

 if Statements

-Decision-making is a fundamental concept in programming, and the if-elif-else statement in Python is a powerful tool for precisely that purpose.
+Decision-making is a fundamental concept in programming, and the if-elif-else statement in Python is a powerful tool for precisely that purpose. πŸ€” Should I stay or should I go?
+Should I have another coffee or switch to decaf?
+(The answer is always more coffee.)
 These statements allow you to create dynamic, branching logic within your programs.
 With them, you can instruct your code to take different actions based on specific conditions, making your programs more intelligent and responsive.

 What & Why?

 An if-elif-else statement is a control structure in Python that enables your program to make choices.
 It starts with an if statement that checks a particular condition.
 If that condition is True, a specific block of code is executed.
-However, if the condition is not met, the program can continue to evaluate other conditions using elif (short for “else if”) statements.
+However, if the condition is not met, the program can continue to evaluate other conditions using elif (short for β€œelse if”) statements.
 These elif clauses allow for multiple conditions to be checked sequentially.
 Finally, if none of the preceding conditions are True, the else code block is executed.

 See Also